Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach: Abstract

 \section{Abstract}

-Learning from noisy labels (LNL) plays a crucial role in deep learning.
-The most promising LNL methods rely on identifying clean-label samples from a dataset with noisy annotations.
-Such an identification is challenging because the conventional LNL problem, which assumes a single noisy label per instance, is non-identifiable, i.e., clean labels cannot be estimated theoretically without additional heuristics.
-In this paper, we aim to formally investigate this identifiability issue using multinomial mixture models to determine the constraints that make the problem identifiable.
-Specifically, we discover that the LNL problem becomes identifiable if there are at least \(2C - 1\) noisy labels per instance, where \(C\) is the number of classes.
-To meet this requirement without relying on additional \(2C - 2\) manual annotations per instance, we propose a method that automatically generates additional noisy labels by estimating the noisy label distribution based on nearest neighbours.
-These additional noisy labels enable us to apply the Expectation-Maximisation algorithm to estimate the posterior probabilities of clean labels, which are then used to train the model of interest.
-We empirically demonstrate that our proposed method is capable of estimating clean labels without any heuristics in several label noise benchmarks, including synthetic, web-controlled, and real-world label noises.
-Furthermore, our method performs competitively with many state-of-the-art methods.
+Learning from noisy labels (LNL) is crucial in deep learning, in which one of the approaches is to identify clean-label samples from poorly-annotated datasets.
+Such an identification is challenging because the conventional LNL problem, which assumes only one noisy label per instance, is non-identifiable, i.e., clean labels cannot be estimated theoretically without additional heuristics.
+This paper presents a novel data-driven approach that addresses this issue without requiring any heuristics about clean samples.
+We discover that the LNL problem becomes identifiable if there are at least \(2C - 1\) i.i.d. noisy labels per instance, where \(C\) is the number of classes.
+Our finding relies on the assumption of i.i.d. noisy labels and multinomial mixture modelling, making it easier to interpret than previous studies that require full-rank noisy-label transition matrices.
+To fulfil this condition without additional manual annotations, we propose a method that automatically generates additional i.i.d. noisy labels through nearest neighbours.
+These noisy labels are then used in the Expectation-Maximisation algorithm to infer clean labels.
+Our method demonstrably estimates clean labels accurately across various label noise benchmarks, including synthetic, web-controlled, and real-world datasets.
+Furthermore, the model trained with our method performs competitively with many state-of-the-art methods.